fanchao01/spider/README.md

 Spider
 ====

 Spider is a simple web crawler spider.
-I write it for fun.
+I wrote it for fun.

 How to use?
 ====